Q1. What is the Tata Mundra project?

-The Tata Mundra project is a 4,150-megawatt power plant developed by Coastal Gujarat Power Limited (CGPL) at the port city of Mundra, in India’s Gujarat state.
+The Tata Mundra project is a 4,150-megawatt power plant developed by Coastal Gujarat Power Limited (CGPL) at the port city of Mundra in India’s Gujarat state.
 CGPL is a 100 percent subsidiary of Tata Power Limited.
 This is India’s first ultra-mega power project (UMPP).
 It generates power through five 830 MW units that use supercritical technology and imported coal.
 Supercritical technology saves fuel and reduces greenhouse gas emissions.

-The plant uses some of the most energy-efficient coal-based power generation technology available in the country.
+The plant uses one of the most energy-efficient coal-based power generation technology available in the country.
 It was fully commissioned in March 2013 and has operated successfully since then.
 The project will benefit around 16 million rural and urban-based domestic consumers across the western states of Gujarat and Maharashtra and the northern states of Haryana, Punjab, and Rajasthan.